dh4gan/oberon/README.md

 `> ./oberon input.params`

-The code was developed using the eclipse CDT, which auto-generates a Makefile to compile the code.
-There is also a manual Makefile in `\src` to compile with g++.
+The code was originally developed using the eclipse CDT.
+We now recommend using the Makefile in `\src` to compile with g++.